arkouda.testing¶

 Examples

-• left (pdarray or Strings or Categorical or SegArray) – The two arrays to be compared.
+left (pdarray or Strings or Categorical or SegArray) – The first array to compare.

-• right (pdarray or Strings or Categorical or SegArray) – The two arrays to be compared.
+right (pdarray or Strings or Categorical or SegArray) – The second array to compare.

-• check_dtype (bool, default True) – Check dtype if both a and b are ak.pdarray.
+check_dtype (bool) – Whether to check dtype if both left and right are ak.pdarray.
+Defaults to True.

 Check that two Arkouda-compatible arrays are equal.